-- 1.1 Members have previously agreed to assessment work being carried out on the phased re-appraisal of existing areas, taking into account the duty of the Authority to identify, and maintain up to date appraisals of existing Conservation Areas and, as appropriate designate new areas. - 1.2 Members will be aware that an informal agreement has been reached with the Districts' Conservation Officers whereby areas that fell mainly within the Broads Authority area would have the appraisal work carried out by the Broads Authority and areas that fell mainly outside the Broads Authority area would have the appraisal work carried out by the relevant district. - 1.3 The Oulton Broad Conservation Area falls mainly within the Broads Authority executive boundary.
-So in this case, the initial appraisal work has been carried out by the Broads Authority. - 1.4 The Broads Authority will organise and fund the public consultation.
-The details of the proposed public consultation process are outlined below. - 1.5 A copy of the Oulton Broad draft appraisal and draft proposed boundary is appended.
-(Appendix 1)
+- 1.1 Members have previously agreed to assessment work being carried out on the phased re-appraisal of existing areas, taking into account the duty of the Authority to identify and maintain up to date appraisals of existing Conservation Areas and, as appropriate, designate new areas. - 1.2 Members will be aware that an informal agreement has been reached with the Districts' Conservation Officers whereby areas that fell mainly within the Broads Authority area would have the appraisal work carried out by the Broads Authority and areas that fell mainly outside the Broads Authority area would have the appraisal work carried out by the relevant district. - 1.3 The Oulton Broad Conservation Area is partly within the Broads Authority Executive Area and partly within Waveney District Council.
+The boundary falls mainly within the Broads Authority Executive Area therefore the appraisal work and the consultation exercise has been carried out and funded by Broads Authority.
+Details of the consultation and feedback received as a result of it are outlined below.